Home

 Pacific Botanicals

-This is a BIG organic farm in Oregon that grows and stocks a wide range of high quality herbs; recently they've been distributing a lot more plants from various parts of the world, but their site clearly lists sources and often says "our farm".
+This is a big organic farm in Oregon that grows and stocks a wide range of high quality herbs; recently they've been distributing a lot more plants from various parts of the world, but their site clearly lists sources and often says "our farm".
 You can order fresh herbs here and they’ll ship them out to you for extraction, or obtain dried herbs that have been harvested that season.

 Southwest United States…